 Penang, Malaysia is truly a food lover’s paradise.
 Here you can find a melting pot of Malay, Chinese, Indian and Peranakan influences that have led to a huge variety of mouth-watering dishes.

-The Eastern & Oriental hotel
+The Eastern & Oriental Hotel

-Full of colonial beauty, E&O was built in 1885 and is still considered one of, if not the best, hotels on the island.
-It was built by the Sarkies Brothers, who off the back of its success went on to build the Strand Hotel in Rangoon and the world famous Raffles, Singapore.
+Full of colonial beauty, The Eastern & Oriental (E&O) Hotel was built in 1885 and is still considered one of, if not the best, hotels on the island.
+The only seafront hotel in the George Town UNESCO World Heritage Site, it was built by the Sarkies Brothers, who off the back of its success went on to build the Strand Hotel in Rangoon and the world-famous Raffles in Singapore.
 Knowing this, you can see why we were expecting greatness!

-Afternoon tea at the Eastern & Oriental hotel Penang
+Afternoon tea at the Eastern & Oriental Hotel Penang

-For lovers of afternoon tea like myself, a visit to the E&O is a must to add to your list!
+Oh, and for under £20, we think the whole experience is a steal.
+For lovers of afternoon tea like myself, a visit to E&O is a must.